Charles Rennie Mackintosh mural

 Finding your style is a difficult task for any young designer.
 But to create a range of consistent work can be even harder.
 Apply the same processes and let your influences drive you.

 The only way to grow as a designer is to promote your work.
-How can anybody know who you are or what your skills are without knowing you?
+How can anybody know who you are or your skills without knowing you?

 When the Four exhibited across Europe, they helped contribute towards a larger movement in which they cemented themselves.
 Throughout the world, Mackintosh’s designs are now renowned.